 NEASC: New England Association of Schools and Colleges

-Numbers: Spell out numbers one through nine, use numerals for numbers above nine.
-Do not use 'th' or 'st' for dates.
-(Ex.
-May 10, not May 10th).
-Use 's' without apostrophe when referring to decades.
-(Ex. the 1960s).
+numbers: Spell out numbers one through nine, use numerals for numbers 10 and higher whenever preceding a unit of measure, distances, fractions, percents or referring to ages of people, animals, events or things.
+Do not use "th," "st," "nd," etc. for dates.
+(May 10, not May 10th).
+Use "s" without apostrophe when referring to decades (the 1960s).
 Use apostrophe when referring to graduating class (Class of '09; Jane Smith '84).
+For ordinals, spell out first through ninth (fourth floor, second place) and use figures starting with 10th.

 OES: Office of Enrollment Services